 Lining Paper is a quick & easy way to create a flat and smooth base on walls and ceilings, ready for either painting or wallpapering.
-Lining paper is a very effective and budget-friendly way to create a professional finish, without the cost of hiring a professional.
-In this guide, we will teach you how to hang lining paper yourself.
+Lining paper is a very effective and budget-friendly way to create a professional finish without the cost of hiring a professional.
+This guide will teach you how to hang lining paper yourself.

 This lining paper guide will cover the following: